 Adherence to compliance is not just the job of the compliance team.
 It requires everyone in the organisation to adopt a culture of responsibility, from the customer service team dealing with day to day enquiries to the developers implementing technology solutions.
 For any company operating in the financial services sector, their clients want peace of mind first and foremost.
 Moving money is a serious and sensitive business which requires thorough due diligence, implementing industry best practice and, above all else, the highest standards of security.

 Payment services for CurrencyWave are provided by our trusted partner, The Currency Cloud.
-Backed by the venture capital arm of Google, Currency Cloud’s foreign exchange and payment platform provides customers with bank grade levels of security: –
+Owned by Visa Inc, Currency Cloud’s foreign exchange and payment platform provides customers with bank grade levels of security: –

 Physical Security – multiple high security Tier 4 Data Centres used by banks and other financial institutions